suamin/MedDistant19/README.md

 ##### Semantic Groups File

 Please download the Semantic Groups file from [here](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/Docs/SemGroups_2018.txt).
-Once you have downloaded all the files, please match the resulting MD5 hash values of relevant files as reported in the `mmsys.md5` file in this directory.
-If you still face mismatches, please report the issue.
+Once downloaded all the files, please match the resulting MD5 hash values of relevant files as reported in the `mmsys.md5` file in this directory.
+If there still are mismatches, please report the issue.

 #### Extract SNOMED-CT KG